sabahtalateh/gic/readme.md

 ### Init

-Then in your `main` function initialize global container
+Then in your `main` function initialize global container.
+As said above `gic.Init()` will call initialization functions added in `init` functions.
+Functions will be called in adding order which is equal to `init`-calls order

 ```go
 package main